 Icons communicate through an efficient use of shape, line, and color.
 They are reduced or abstracted versions of an object, like the simple image of a bus you see on a bus stop sign.
-Icons can also communicate concepts, like a light bulb that represents “new idea.”
+Icons can also communicate concepts, like using a lightbulb to represent “new idea.”
 Concept icons are often symbols that we learn as we become visually literate.

 Context and nuance.
 Context strongly affects the meaning of an icon.
 This is important when you are using icons in eLearning.
-For example, when you use concentric curved lines with clouds, this icon be interpreted as a represent a rainbow.
-When you use a similar shape with a transmitter, the concentric curved lines become a symbol for wireless communication.
+For example, when you use concentric arcs with clouds, the icon represents a rainbow.
+When you use a similar shape with a transmitter, the concentric curved lines represent a radio signal.
 Nuance also adds to the meaning.
-A circle beneath two concentric lines is the symbol for an RSS feed.
+A circle beneath two concentric arcs to the right is the symbol for an RSS feed.
 Yet when there are three arcs directly above the circle, it symbolizes a wireless signal.
-See the varied meanings of concentric lines in the examples below.
+See the varied meanings of concentric curved lines in the examples below.

 Benefits of Using Icons in Learning

 You may not realize all the benefits of using icons in eLearning and other types of learning experiences.
 Here are some of the reasons they are exceptional.

 - Quick to recognize and process.
 Icons embody a quality that cognitive theorists call computational efficiency, meaning they minimize the processing required for an accurate interpretation.
 Thus, iconic forms are quickly recognized and processed, and their meanings are memorable (Malamed, 2011).